We Reviewed Dozens Of The Best Apps for Kids Ages 9 – 11 So You Don’t Have To. Here Are Our Top Picks.

 Cato is a little boy who just like every little boy likes to go out and play.
 One fine day Cato was playing outside when a portal to another world opened up in front of him; a portal to another world!
 Stuck until he discovered the rules in this universe: by writing a program for himself he would be able to overcome all obstacles & learn along the way!

-This app costs $4.99 on the App Store.
-It has consistently high ratings from users, too.
+This app has consistently high ratings from users, too.

 The World of Goo is a fabulous app that will fascinate kids of nearly any age, even if it is difficult to explain.
 It’s part building game, part puzzle, and part video game, as well as several other aspects that defy categorization.
 And it’s addictive!

-The app costs $4.99 and has won multiple awards.
+The app has won multiple awards.
 Download it today- you don’t want to miss this one!

 Rainbow Sentences shows kids how grammar and sentence structure work.
 Using unique color-coded parts of speech, kids can build sentences from scratch and get feedback about their grammar.
 The app has six levels of complexity, so there’s something here for everyone in upper elementary school.
 It was designed to use as part of speech therapy, but is also a great tool to help kids with their writing.